OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains: Experimental result and discussion

-As depicted in Fig.~\ref{fig:overal}, our approach uses three CNNs to generate a global deep representation from the three orthographic projections of the given object.
+As shown in Fig.~\ref{fig:overal}, the proposed approach uses orthographic projections and three CNNs to generate a global deep representation for the given object.
 In this approach, the resolution of orthographic projections and the CNN architecture must be well selected to provide a good balance among recognition performance, computation time and memory usage.
-To define the optimal system configuration, we conduct 14 sets of evaluations using various CNN architectures, pre-trained on ImageNet dataset.
-For each CNN, 18 experiments were performed for different resolutions of orthographic images ranging from $25\times25$ to $225\times225$ pixels and two pooling functions including average and max pooling.
+To define the optimal system configuration, we conduct 14 sets of experiments using various CNN architectures.
+All CNNs have been pre-trained on ImageNet dataset~\cite{deng2009imagenet} using the default network configurations as suggested in their scientific papers.
+In this work, we assumed that the system does not have predefined set of training data for the target task (3D object recognition) available at the beginning of the learning process.
+It is worth mentioning if an application has enough training data in advance, even random initialization could produce excellent results~\cite{he2018rethinking}.
+For each CNN, 18 experiments were performed with different resolutions of orthographic images (i.e., ranging from $25\times25$ to $225\times225$ pixels) and avg/max pooling functions.